gioblu/PJON/src/strategies/AnalogSampling/README.md

 #### Known issues
 - Direct sunlight or other light sources can affect receiver's sensitivity and maximum communication range
+- Long wires can degrade performance
+- Depending on the power supply voltage, LEDs could be overpowered, add a current limiting resistor if required
+- Oscilloscope's probe acting as a pull down resistor influences results and the required pull down resistor's value
-- A pull-down resistor can be necessary to obtain nominal functionality, see above
+- A pull-down resistor is required to obtain optimal performance, see above

 #### Safety warning
 In all cases, when installing or maintaining a PJON network, extreme care must be taken to avoid any danger.
 When working with an [AnalogSampling](/src/strategies/AnalogSampling) LED or laser based setup safety glasses must be worn and transceivers must be operated cautiously to avoid potential eye injuries.
 Consider that with [AnalogSampling](/src/strategies/AnalogSampling) all LEDs that are physically connected to an ADC may be used maliciously to both download or upload data wirelessly, effectively circumventing many air-gapping techniques.